Citation, DOI, disclosures and article data

-Patients can present with systemic and focal symptoms.
+Patients can present with systemic and/or focal symptoms.

-Non-specific systemic signs and symptoms are almost always present and include fever, malaise and weight loss.
+systemic signs and symptoms are almost always present and are non-specific, including fever, malaise and weight loss

-Localized symptoms relate to ischemia and infarction of affected tissues and organs.
-The most commonly involved vessels, are the renal arteries 1, with visceral involvement also considered relatively common.
-The pulmonary circulation is typically spared, although bronchial arteries may occasionally be involved.
+localized symptoms relate to ischemia and infarction of affected tissues and organs; the most commonly involved vessels are the renal arteries 1 while the pulmonary circulation is typically spared

 Routine contrast-enhanced CT may be entirely normal or may demonstrate focal regions of infarction or hemorrhage in affected organs.